-This will – in a perfect world – evoke or recall some memories of your viewer and put them in the right emotional state to binding with your images and the shown food.
-If you reach such a level you nailed it.
+This will – in a perfect world – evoke some memories in your viewer and put them in the right emotional state to connect with your images and the food shown.
+If you reach such a level, you’ve done it.

-Where to start
+Where to start?

-But nevertheless, that is a good starting point for you to get the story told.
-When prepping for a shoot think not only about the food itself and how to style and present it, think also about in which setting you want to present it.
+Nonetheless, this is a good starting point to tell the story.
+When preparing for a photoshoot, think not only about the food itself and how you want to present it but also about the setting in which you want to present it.